malaise/ada/README.txt

 - G (1) a game where to find the remaining of division by 3.
 - Lenv (1) lists environment variables whose name match a criteria.
 - Prime (1) searches prime numbers.
-- Renamer (1) is a 'Afpx' based HMI to rename files.
+- Renamer (1) is a HMI based on 'Afpx' for renaming files.
 - Stats (2) scans columns of values and computes average and deviation.
 - Status (1) evaluates if a target file needs to be rebuilt.
 - Tcping (1) pings in tcp a host:port.